weblyzard/inscriptis/README.md

 ## Fine tuning

+The following options are available for fine tuning the way inscriptis translates HTML to text.

-1. more rigorous indentation: call `get_text()` with the parameter `indentation='extended'` to also use indentation for tags such as `<div>` and `<span>` that do not provide indentation in their standard definition.
-This strategy is the default in inscriptis and many other tools such as lynx.
+1. **More rigorous indentation:** call `get_text()` with the parameter `indentation='extended'` to also use indentation for tags such as `<div>` and `<span>` that do not provide indentation in their standard definition.
+This strategy is the default in `inscript.py` and many other tools such as lynx.
 If you do not want extended indentation you can use the parameter `indentation='standard'` instead.

-2. Overwrite the default CSS definition: inscriptis uses CSS definitions that are maintained in `inscriptis.css.CSS` for rendering HTML tags.
+2. **Overwriting the default CSS definition:** inscriptis uses CSS definitions that are maintained in `inscriptis.css.CSS` for rendering HTML tags.
 You can override these definitions (and therefore change the rendering) as outlined below:

    ```python
    from inscriptis.css import CSS, HtmlElement